mittelmark/microemacs/README.md

 ## Download Prebuild MicroEmacs Executables

-There  are  stand-alone   single  file  executable  build  for  the  following platforms (all should work on 64 bit machines):
+There  are  stand-alone   single  file  executable  build  for  the  following platforms (if not mentioned otherwise the build platforms are 64 bit machines):

 - Linux
+    - Antix 23 (32bit)
+    - Ubuntu 16 (32bit)
+    - Ubuntu 18
     - Ubuntu 20
     - Ununtu 22
     - Fedora 30